Apps > Video Converter & Audio Converter > FAQ

 Where is the output file saved?

 The situation is complicated because the app needs to be compatible with both legacy storage and scoped storage.
 The old output files may not be shown in the app if your app version or Android version is upgraded.
-If this happens, you can use a file explorer app to open the specific folder to find old output files.
+If this happens, you can use a file explorer app to navigate to the specific folder and locate your files.

 Should I grant file access permissions to the app?